e6a5/zenta/SECURITY.md

    - Verify checksums when possible
    - Avoid third-party redistributions

-2. **File permissions**
+2. **Privacy**
-   - Ensure `~/.zenta/` has appropriate permissions
+   - zenta currently stores no persistent data
-   - Regularly back up your logs if they contain sensitive information
+   - All operations are performed in-memory only

 3. **System security**
    - Keep your operating system updated